frozensnowy/Symlink-Installer/README.md

 This script is used to create a symbolic link on a Windows system.
 It requires administrative privileges to run.

 The script first checks the architecture of the operating system, and then looks for a matching entry in a JSON file called `paths.json`.
+(It also supports keys.json and shortcuts.json.
+More information will follow later on those...)

 The JSON file should contain a list of objects with the following format:

 ```json
 {